Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Threats to Validity

-The current empirical validation is conducted entirely in PyBullet simulation rather than on real hardware.
-This is a significant limitation for a paper about deployment safety, because some of the risks the framework is designed to address---actuator wear, hardware variance, communication jitter, sensor noise, and human co-presence---manifest differently or exclusively on physical robots.
-The sim-to-real gap is precisely the kind of distribution gap that the paper's own shadow deployment mechanism is designed to catch, making the absence of real-robot validation a notable gap in the evidence base.
+\paragraph{Simulation-only evaluation} The current empirical validation is conducted entirely in PyBullet simulation rather than on real hardware.
+This is a significant limitation for a paper about deployment safety, because some of the risks the framework is designed to address (actuator wear, hardware variance, communication jitter, sensor noise, and human co-presence) manifest differently or exclusively on physical robots.
+The sim-to-real gap is precisely the kind of distribution gap that the paper's own shadow deployment mechanism is designed to catch, making the absence of real-robot validation a notable gap in the empirical evidence supporting deployment safety.

 We chose simulation-only evaluation for this first systems paper for three reasons: (1)~it enables controlled fault injection with known ground truth, which is essential for validating that the governance pipeline correctly distinguishes benign from faulty candidates; (2)~it permits reproducible evaluation across 15 random seeds $\times$ 6 upgrade rounds $\times$ 3 baselines, a combinatorial scale that would be prohibitively expensive on physical hardware; and (3)~it isolates the governance contribution from confounds introduced by hardware variability.